 And three, I still work in a team environment.
 We have a habit, a tradition even, of having prospective members attend our training in order to assist us, while at the same time getting a sense of how things “work” within our group.
 Very often, these folks are used as role players in FoF work.
 At times they end up in my classes, which tend to be FoF heavy, both in hand-to-hand and firearms courses.

 So I take it as a point of pride, of integrity even, that when the prospects finally join the team, or when they are used for role playing in other training, to take the hits for them.

-In certain martial traditions it was the senior practitioner, often the teacher, that took the hits, and took the falls, for the juniors.
+In certain martial traditions, it was the senior practitioner, often the teacher, that took the hits, and took the falls, for the juniors.
 This not only allowed the senior to check the juniors’ developing technique, it meant that the senior could elicit appropriate behaviors from the student by providing the appropriate model (and cues) with which the student could directly observe and feel.
 Similarly, as skill and speed improved and distance grew shorter, margins for safety decreased, this while using hard oaken weapons or steel blades and highly injurious hand to hand tactics.
-A senior was ostensibly in a better position to mitigate misjudgments in timing, spacing, or position with more experience.
+A senior was ostensibly in a better position to mitigate misjudgment in timing, spacing, or position with more experience.

 I find this is still true today.